Self-Esteem Treatment at Promises

 Causes of Low Self-Esteem

-Parents are the primary shapers of young minds, and often unconsciously pass on their own limitations to their children.
+- Relationships with parents and peers – Parents are the primary shapers of young minds.
+They often unconsciously pass on their own limitations to their children.
 But peers also have an important role to play.
-Everything that happens later in life serves to reinforce what people internalized at a young age.
+Everything that happens later in life serves to reinforce what people internalize at a young age.

 - Setting boundaries with family members